SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

 A global e-commerce company uses Microsoft Fabric for cloud-scale analytics to handle and analyze vast amounts of customer transaction data.
 They set up data pipelines for continuous ingestion of transactional information, which is stored in a scalable data warehouse.
 Real-time analytics monitor live data streams for immediate insights, while Apache Spark performs complex analyses and machine learning on the data.
 Dataflows Gen2 are employed to clean and transform data, and interactive notebooks allow data scientists to explore and model data dynamically.
 This integrated approach enables the company to make real-time, data-driven decisions and optimize their strategies effectively.

-Cloud Scale Analytics with Microsoft Fabric enables organizations to process, analyze, and gain insights from massive amounts of data efficiently and effectively.

 ## Objective

 This lab is designed to equip participants with hands-on experience in creating a workspace to manage data, ingesting it via pipelines, analyzing it in a data warehouse, performing real-time analytics, training models using notebooks, leveraging Apache Spark for complex analysis, and designing advanced data transformations with Dataflow Gen2.